 How to get ready for Comprehensive Credit Reporting

-If you’re not familiar with CCR, check out our handy infographic here.
+If you’re not familiar with CCR, check out our handy infographic for more information.

-So, what can you do to get yourself ready for these changes?
+So, what can you do to get yourself ready for CCR?

 1. Pay all your repayments on time

 Under CCR, credit providers with an Australian credit licence can now report your repayment history for the last 2 years to your credit file.
 If you’re over 14 days late with a payment, this can now impact your credit score.
 Take proactive actions to ensure you pay your bills, such as credit card or loan repayments on time.
 Consider setting up direct debits and ask your lenders to email you your bills rather than posting them in the mail.

 2. Do your research before applying for credit